- § 182.500 - How are violations of this part determined for recipients other than individuals?

 § 182.500 - How are violations of this part determined for recipients other than individuals?

-A recipient other than an individual is in violation of the requirements of this part if the agency head or his or her designee determines, in writing, that—
+A recipient other than an individual is in violation of the requirements of this part if the Federal agency head or their designee determines, in writing, that:

-(a) The recipient has violated the requirements of subpart B of this part; or
+(a) The recipient has violated the requirements of subpart B; or

 § 182.505 - How are violations of this part determined for recipients who are individuals?

-An individual recipient is in violation of the requirements of this part if the agency head or his or her designee determines, in writing, that—
+A recipient who is an individual is in violation of the requirements of this part if the Federal agency head or their designee determines, in writing, that:

 (a) The recipient has violated the requirements of subpart C of this part; or